WSUCptSCapstone-S25-F25/-cereo-fullstackapp-/README.md

 ## Functionality
 The Living Atlas supports the following features:

-Interactive map visualization for water quality and environmental datasets.
+- Interactive map visualization for water quality and environmental datasets.
-User-contributed data with dynamic updates.
+- User-contributed data with dynamic updates.
-Advanced filtering options for geospatial data.
+- Advanced filtering options for geospatial data.
-Automated workflows for user account management and data input.
+- Automated workflows for user account management and data input.
-Scalability to handle larger datasets and more concurrent users.
+- Scalability to handle larger datasets and more concurrent users.
-Usage Instructions
-Launch the application by running the backend and frontend servers.
-Access the application via http://localhost:3000 in your browser.
-Log in or create an account to contribute data.
-Use the map interface to explore datasets or upload new geospatial information.

 ## Known Problems
 Performance under high load: Scaling tests are in progress to address potential issues with large datasets.
 UI responsiveness: Some pages may load slowly during heavy operations; optimizations are planned.